repetix/gorout-wp/README.md

-Go Rout Custom Utilities
+GoRout Custom Utilities
 =========

-Adds custom post types and extends WordPress for exclusive use on Go Rout website and the Go Rout application.
+Adds custom post types and extends WordPress for exclusive use on GoRout website and the GoRout application.

 **This plugin adds custom post types and extends WordPress for exclusive use on Go Rout website(s) and the Go Rout application.